codeandcognition/koconut/README.md

 > - Starts a nodemon server that will host the backend server and update automatically when files are changed

+n.b.: SASS has been behaving unusually (as of May 2019, node v10.15.3, npm v6.9.0, mac OS 10.14.3), so running `npx react-scripts start` can circumvent any SASS errors that prevent start-up.

 ### Development Scripts

 Command                    | Description